 What is 1RM and why is it important?

-The term 1RM stands for “ one - repetition maximum ” or the maximum that a person can lift for a single repetition of a specific exercise.
-In other words, it represents the maximum weight that a person can lift for a single repetition on a given exercise.
+The term 1RM stands for “ one - repetition maximum ” or the maximum a person can lift for a single repetition of a specific exercise.
+In other words, it represents the maximum weight a person can lift for a single repetition of a given exercise.
 This value is fundamental because it allows you to structure training programs adapted to your current abilities, particularly in terms of physical strength.
-By knowing your 1RM, you can determine the appropriate max weights for your muscle-building sets, thus avoiding the risk of injury while maximizing the effectiveness of your training.
+By knowing your 1RM, you can determine the appropriate maximum weights for your muscle-building sets, thus avoiding the risk of injury while maximizing the effectiveness of your training.
 This measurement is vital because it allows you to:

 - Determine the appropriate load for different types of workouts.